 Topic Number 612 - The Premium Tax Credit

-Taxpayers who purchase health insurance through a Health Insurance Marketplace for themselves or others for whom they claim a personal exemption deduction may be eligible for the premium tax credit.
+Taxpayers who purchase health insurance through a Health Insurance Marketplace for themselves or others in their tax family (see the Form 8962 Instructions) may be eligible for the premium tax credit.
 This tax credit helps make purchasing health insurance coverage more affordable for people with low to moderate incomes.
 The premium tax credit is refundable, so even if you have little or no income tax liability you still may benefit.
 Eligible taxpayers may choose to have the Health Insurance Marketplace make advance payments of the premium tax credit directly to their health insurance company to help cover the cost of monthly premiums.

 Advance Credit Payments